-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 Forget about keywords, rankings, traffic, or even your website for a minute.

 If you knew your customers’ true feelings, how would you operate your business differently?
-How valuable would those insights be to you?
+How influential would those insights be to your marketing strategy?

-In his book, “Everybody Lies”, Seth Stephens-Davidowitz shares his findings of what search behavior tells about human psychology.
-When in a focus group, taking a survey or responding to something on Twitter, we all tend to let our answers be impacted by how others may perceive them.
+In his book, “Everybody Lies,” Seth Stephens-Davidowitz shares his findings of what search behavior tells about human psychology.

+When in a focus group, taking a survey, or responding to something on Twitter, we all tend to let our answers be impacted by how others may perceive them.
-What about when we’re searching?

 The combination of anonymity and immediate access to a wealth of information paves the way for an unadulterated look into what we truly want.

 At its core, keyword research is a powerful market research tool that can be leveraged in many different ways, not just informing website content.

-To get the most out of keywords, you have to look beyond the explicit, literal translation and also pick up on the implicit clues to gain the true intent of each keyword.
+To get the most out of keywords, you must look beyond the explicit, literal translation and also pick up on the implicit clues to gain the true intent of each keyword.

-As an example, let’s look at the query, “safest baby cribs”.
+As an example, let’s look at the query [safest baby cribs 2020].

 |Explicit information